AndrewAlva/Mbrt_Services/README.md

 ## FAQ'S of this project
 * What other function is more compatible between browsers than indexOf(), it's purpose is to get the position of an element in arrays

+* How to normalize the sensibility of eventY on mousewheel?

+* Which performance is better and why?
+The old carousel functionality or the new one

 ## Answered FAQ'S of this project